FlyingPolarBear/FlyingPolarBear/README.md

 - 👋 Hi, I’m @FlyingPolarBear
 - 🐻‍❄ I’m a polarbear flying in the sky of cyberspace
 - 🚩 I've just gradulated from Xidian University (XDU), Xi'an, China
-- 🌸 I’m currently learning in University of Science and Technology of China (USTC), Hefei, China
+- 🌸 I’m currently studying at University of Science and Technology of China (USTC), Hefei, China
 - 💞️ I’m looking to collaborate on Knowledge Graph (KG) and Natural Language Processing (NLP)
 - 📫 Reach me by email: derrylv@qq.com